USEFUL INFORMATION FOR PROPERTY PURCHASERS IN BENGALURU,

 The authority that registers a property transfer has to send the registration document to the local body (BBMP or village panchayat) for further action.
 BBMP/panchayat then opens an account of that property in the name of the registered owner once the owner submits an application and the prescribed fees.
 The register in which such accounts are maintained is the ‘Khata register’.

-There is no specific mention of the term Khata in the Karnataka Municipal Corporation (KMC) Act of 1976; it is only an assessment register that compiles the details of each property in the city.
+There is no specific mention of the term Khata in the Karnataka Municipal Corporation (KMC) Act of 1976; it is only an assessment register which compiles the details of each property in the city.
 The term Khata is a colloquial term and literally means an ‘account’.
 Thus, the Khata is an account of every person who owns a property in the city.
 You need to get a Khata certificate and Khata extract from the BBMP.

-1. Khata certificate
+a) Khata certificate